olorunda/tailorSync/docs/user-guide.md

 2. Click on the appointment in the calendar or list view
 3. Click the **Cancel** button
 4. Confirm the cancellation

+### Tips

+- Schedule appointments with buffer time between them to handle unexpected delays
+- Use the description field to note any special preparations needed for the appointment
+- Check your appointment calendar at the end of each day to prepare for tomorrow

 ## Invoicing